 Basically a Roomba, but for a dirty grill.

-For the baker with a small kitchen
+For the baker with limited counter space

 For the sci-fi geek who wants appropriately themed movie-marathon snacks